How to Identify & Treat Pool Algae Fast

 • Identification: Yellow algae often begins in the shadiest areas of the pool, starting at the base of a wall.
 It easily brushes off but returns quickly.

-• Treatment: Add the recommended dosage of Yellow Treat®2 directly into the pool, focusing on the shady areas.
+• Treatment: Add 5 ounces (one bag or capful) of Yellow Treat®2 per 10,000 gallons directly into the pool, focusing on the shady areas.
 Immediately broadcast your chlorine shock to activate the treatment.

 3. Black Algae